On the existence of a global diffeomorphism between Fr\'echet spaces: The existence of a global diffeomorphism

-To prove that $\tau$ is injective we argue by contradiction, assume $ e_1 \neq e_2 \in E $ and $ \tau(e_1)=\tau(e_2)=l $.
-Then we will construct the functional $\phi_l$ on $E$ that satisfies the assumptions of Theorem~\ref{mpt} and hence it has a critical point $h$ which its existence violates the assumptions on $\iota$.

-Since $ \tau $ is a local diffeomorphism it is an open map.
-Therefore, there exists $ \alpha_r > 0 $ such that
+\textbf{Injectivity.} Assume for contradiction that $\eu{F}(e_1) = \eu{F}(e_2) = l$ for some $e_1 \ne e_2 \in \fs{E}$.
+We will construct a functional $\eu{J}_l$ on $\fs{E}$ that satisfies the assumptions of Theorem~\ref{th:mpt} and hence has a critical point $h$ whose existence contradicts the assumptions on $\eu{I}$.
+Since $\eu{F}$ is a local diffeomorphism, it is an open map.
+Therefore, there exists $\alpha_r > 0$ such that